IanFinlayson/exploring-cs/chapter05.md

     print("You should wear shorts.")
 ```

-This program checks if it\'s less than 80 degrees and tells the user to
+This program checks if it's less than 80 degrees and tells the user to
 wear pants in that case.
-It then checks the opposite: if it\'s not less
+It then checks the opposite: if it's not less
 than 80 out, then it must be greater than or equal to 80 degrees.
 Here
 it says to wear shorts.

-It\'s so common to want to do this, that there is a simpler way, using
+It's so common to want to do this, that there is a simpler way, using
 an `else` statement.
 That would look like this:

 ``` {.python}